Throughout its history, from its beginnings to the present, people of vision have inspired the St. Philip Catholic

 Father John Sappenfield became permanent Pastor in 2008, and shortly after a new associate, Father Bala joined St Philip.
 Father Kirk is now Pastor at our new sister Parish Church of the Nativity in Spring Hill, as St. Philip once again had to split its Parish due to growth.
 Father Sappenfield and Father Bala undertook long term goals for the community with a focus on growth and active spirituality.
 The Church now has two daily masses most days of the week.
 There is a strong emphasis on fellowship at Saint Philip; by creating an active and engaged community that are truly stewards of His good works.
 With a vision hailed as We Are a Stewardship Church, we began focusing on the individual need of both the Parishioner and the Church to give time, talent and treasure instead of the Parish’s need to receive so we can all be Christian stewards give back to praise and say thanks for all that he has given us.

 In late October 2009, Father Bala was named Administrator and then named Pastor of St. Philip.
 Father Tien Tran joined St. Philip as Associate Pastor in January 2009 and, in August 2015, we gained a second Associate Paster, Fr.
 Zack Kirangu.
 Later that year, Fr.
 Tran was appointed pastor of Holy Trinity Church in Hohenwald, Christ the Redeemer Church in Centerville and St. Cecilia Church in Waynesboro and Fr.
-Ramon Ayala joined us as an Associate Pastor in October 2015.
+Ramon Ayala joined St. Philip as an Associate Pastor in October 2015.
 After the passing of Bishop David Choby on June 3, 2017, Father Michael O. Johnston was named Diocesan Administrator.
 In July 2017, the need to fill pastoral gaps and place new seminarians in the diocese led to Fr.
 Zack being appointed pastor of St. Patrick Parish in McEwen, TN while Fr.
 Eric Johansen became Associate Pastor at St. Philip.
 It was announced on November 21, 2017 that Father J. Mark Spalding was appointed by Pope Francis as the 12th Bishop of Nashville.
 His episcopal ordination and installation as the Bishop of Nashville was on February 2, 2018.